 These proxy materials were first mailed to certain shareholders on or about May 13, 2022.
 Additionally, pursuant to rules adopted by the Securities and Exchange Commission ("SEC"), the Company has elected to provide access to our proxy materials and annual report over the Internet.
 Accordingly, on or about May 13, 2022, we sent to our shareholders of record a notice of Internet availability of the proxy materials ("Internet Notice") instead of sending a paper copy of the proxy materials and annual report.
 All shareholders receiving the Internet Notice will have the ability to access the proxy materials and annual report on a website referenced in the Internet Notice and vote online or to request a printed set of the proxy materials and annual report.
-Instructions on how to access the proxy materials and annual report.
-Instructions on how to access the proxy materials and annual report copy may be found in the Internet Notice and in this proxy statement.
+Instructions on how to access the proxy materials and annual report over the Internet or to request a printed copy may be found in the Internet Notice and in this proxy statement.
 In addition, the Internet Notice contains instructions on how you may request to receive proxy materials and annual report in printed form by mail or electronically on an ongoing basis.